 We roast coffee for the same reasons we cook our food—to improve its flavor and to make it easier to eat and digest.
 In its unroasted or green state, coffee beans are extremely dense making it impossible for our bodies to digest them.
 But through the roasting process the flavor that’s locked within the beans comes out as it chemically and physically transforms.
-Coffee roasting includes heat, time, and agitation and the variables within each of these determine whether a coffee is going to be considered dark, light, or medium roast.
+Coffee roasting includes heat, time, and air flow and the variables within each of these determine whether a coffee is going to be considered dark, light, or medium roast.

 What happens when coffee is roasted?